wkumari/draft-vandergaast-edns-client-subnet/README.md

    2. Deaggregate the longer optimized response into multiple shorter replies.

-   Which behavior is chosen is up to the implmentation (and may be configured), but implmentations MUST document this behavior
+   Which behavior is chosen is up to the implementation (and may be configured), but implementations MUST document this behavior

 6.3.
-Handling edns-client-subnet Replies and Caching
+Handling ECS Replies and Caching

-   When an Intermediate Nameserver receives a response containing an ECS option, it will return a reply to its client and SHOULD cache the result.
+   When an Intermediate Nameserver receives a response containing an ECS option, it SHOULD cache the result.

    If the FAMILY, SOURCE PREFIX-LENGTH, and SOURCE PREFIX-LENGTH bits of ADDRESS in the response don't match the fields in the corresponding